Start of Main Content

 Some of these programs, like the Medicare Shared Savings Program, target accountable care organizations (ACOs).
 Others, like Fee-For-Service Part B, target hospital spending.
 Regardless of the target facility or organization, CMS’s value-based programs offer financial rewards for improvement on a variety of clinical and quality metrics.

 Participation in these programs can lead to improvement in care quality, efficiency, technology use and more.
 CMS incentive programs serve as beta tests to improve care delivery while lowering costs.
-In addition to the obvious financial incentives, participating facilities also have a plethora of data to analyze in order to improve on the most relevant measures.
+In addition to the obvious financial incentives, participating facilities also have a plethora of data to analyze to improve on the most relevant measures.

-8. Average cost per discharge
+Average cost per discharge

 Tracking this metric can help hospitals understand long-term spending by therapy area and adjust care provision accordingly.
 Over time, high care costs and low profits can negatively impact hospital performance and care offerings, reducing the variety of services available and physicians on staff.

-9. Operating margin
+Operating margin

-A hospital’s operating margin refers to the facility revenue after subtracting operating costs such as wages, medical equipment and supplies, rent and other expenditures.
+A hospital’s operating margin refers to the facility revenue after subtracting operating costs such as wages, medical equipment and supplies, rent, and other expenditures.
 To remain operational, hospitals must be able to pay these fixed costs without going into debt.

-10. Bad debt
+Bad debt

 Bad debt refers to revenue loss that occurs when a hospital requests payment from a patient for care provision and does not receive the full amount.